I want more. Much more. Money? No way! I want more time! More time to live – 106 healthy years.

 Tourists, I thought, whereby I was puzzled when the lady asked the dispatcher in Khmer if the bus was fully booked.
 And the kids exchanged pleasantries with the other passengers in perfect American English.

-The lady told me that live was so miserable in Ukraine that they needed to leave and picked Cambodia more or less by incident.
+The lady told me that life was so miserable in Ukraine that they needed to leave and picked Cambodia more or less by chance.
 Meaning that he was not sent over by the red cross or an NGO or something alike.